-In connection with the Company's acquisition of GeneDx, the Company recorded a deferred tax liability of \$51.8 million in purchase accounting.
-This deferred tax liability serves as a source of future taxable income to support a release of valuation allowance of \$48.6 million, which resulted in a deferred tax benefit recorded discretely in the three months ended June 30, 2022.
+In connection with the Company's acquisition of GeneDx, the Company recorded a deferred tax liability of \$51.8 million as part of the purchase price accounting.
+This deferred tax liability serves as a source of future taxable income to support a release of valuation allowance of \$48.6 million, which resulted in a deferred tax benefit recorded discretely in the second quarter of 2022.

-13. Net Loss per Share
+13. Net Income (loss) per Share